kolopdel-boop/ESP32-S3-ECG-Monitor/README.md

 * GLCD interfacing
 * ESP32-S3 simulation in Proteus

-> **Note:** This project is an educational/simulation project and is not intended for medical diagnosis or clinical use.
+> **Note:** This project is an educational and engineering simulation project.
+It is not intended for medical diagnosis or clinical use.

 ---